 I began reaching out to NYC trainers and mining my network of dog-loving friends for connections they might have to good trainers in the area, who might be willing to give me a chance to assist in some classes.
 For me, this was definitely a case of networking paying off, because an acquaintance I have through the art world also happened to be an agility competitor and connected me with a friend of hers, a world renowned agility trainer who teaches pet-level classes in Manhattan.

-Our mutual friend introduced us, we clicked, and since January I've had an opportunity to basically do my favorite thing with dogs: assist weekly agility classes.
-It's been an incredible opportunity for me to learn from the best about dogs, training, and class management, and as an aside really opened up old wounds, but not in a bad or painful way, but rather as incredibly rejuvenating.
-I feel like the pain of losing my dogs and the dog world as a teenager has been cleaned out, and I've been given amazing new opportunities to grow.
+Our mutual friend introduced us, we clicked, and since January I’ve had an opportunity to basically do my favorite thing with dogs: assist weekly agility classes.
+It’s been an incredible opportunity for me to learn from the best about dogs, training, and class management.
+As an aside, it really opened up old wounds — though not in a bad or painful way.
+I feel like the pain of losing my dogs and the dog world as a teenager has been cleaned out, and I’ve been given amazing new opportunities to grow.

 I call it “recapturing stolen dreams.”
 I’ve been assisting with these pet-level agility classes for almost a year and this week, the night before class, I got a text from the trainer I work with that she had a family medical issue come up and she wouldn’t be able to be at class the next day.
 Could I be the substitute teacher for the two classes?
 I said yes, and then proceeded to have a panic attack.